Tenisha5132/DEVtrails_Cracked/README.md

 ```

 **GPS spoofing attacks the assumption that location = presence.
 ShieldRun never made that assumption.** A spoofer can fake coordinates.
 They cannot simultaneously fake inertial sensors, a time-limited hardware-bound OTP key match, platform delivery logs, and absence from a cross-event fraud network.
 Each layer is independently sufficient.
 Together they are insurmountable.

 ---

-## Security Architecture

-Security is not an afterthought in ShieldRun — it is foundational.
-We are handling sensitive financial data, GPS location, payout credentials, and insurance policy records for millions of gig workers.
-Every layer of the stack is designed with security-first principles.

----